MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Experiments

-\paragraph{Impact of Teacher Feature Dimensionality.} Fig.~\ref{fig:pca-plot} evaluates the role of teacher supervision dimensionality ($d_t$) by comparing features: (i) of personal datasets $\mathcal{D}_f$ (as an upper bound), (ii) of the distillation dataset $\mathcal{D}_c$ unnormalized and (iii) PCA normalized (additional details and validation in Appendix).
+\paragraph{Impact of Teacher Feature Dimensionality.} Fig.~\ref{fig:pca-plot} evaluates the role of teacher supervision dimensionality ($d_t$) by comparing features: (i) of the personal datasets $\mathcal{D}_f$ (as an upper bound), (ii) of the distillation dataset $\mathcal{D}_c$ unnormalized and (iii) PCA normalized (additional details and validation in \ec[]{Appendix}).
 Overall, performance increases steadily up to $d_t=512$, which strikes a good balance between compactness and expressivity.
 After that, it plateaus or slightly degrades up to the maximum dimension $d = 4608$.
-This indicates that most of the relevant semantics are preserved in a compact subspace, and that further dimensions may introduce redundancy or noise.
-Normalized features $u_i^\prime$ consistently outperform their unnormalized counterparts $\hat{u}_i^\prime$ (especially in the 1-shot setting), obtaining better performance even if compared to personal datasets' features.
+This indicates that most of the relevant semantics are preserved in a compact subspace, and that further dimensions may introduce redundancy or noise. \revv{We further analyze modality contributions to the retained PCA components in the Appendix.} Normalized features $u_i^\prime$ consistently outperform their unnormalized counterparts $\hat{u}_i^\prime$ (especially in the 1-shot setting), obtaining better performance even if compared to personal datasets' features.

 \paragraph{Feature Similarity.} Fig.~\ref{fig:feat_sim} shows the similarity between the teacher vision-language descriptors $u'_i$ of the three objects in each scene and the features output by the student, $F_{A}$.
 In each bottom image, the three similarity matrices are visualized in R/G/B channels, showing that MOCHA successfully maps sparse VLM object-level features (inside object boxes) into the dense features of an efficient detector.